dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 an entry-point candidate must satisfy the following conditions:

 * The method has no type parameters and either has no parameters or one parameter of type `seq<string>`
-* If the method has a return type, it must be `int`
 * The method is not a ghost method
 * The method has no requires or modifies clauses, unless it is marked `{:main}`
 * If the method is an instance (that is, non-static) method and the